 The course is intended to give individuals the opportunity to learn more about the operations of their police department, police procedures, and to foster enhanced understanding and cooperation between the police and the community they serve.
 It is not intended to make citizens into police officers but rather to heighten awareness of both the public and police in an effort to develop a partnership between both.
 The Danbury Police Department’s objective is to provide interactive instruction in many basic police department tasks as well as provide an opportunity for individuals to role-play and have hands-on experience with the tools of the police trade.

 The Citizen Police Academy requires a commitment of one night per week for eleven weeks.
-The sessions will begin on Tuesday evening March 12, 2019, from 6:30 pm to 9:30 pm and continue every Tuesday evening thereafter until May 21, 2019.
-The Academy will cover topics such as Laws of Arrest, Penal Code, Patrol Procedures, Crime Scene Investigation, and Defensive Tactics.
+The sessions will begin on Tuesday evening September 10, 2019, from 6:30 pm to 9:30 pm and continue every Tuesday evening thereafter until November 19, 2019.
+The Academy will cover topics such as Laws of Arrest, Penal Code, Patrol Procedures, Crime Scene Investigation and Defensive Tactics.
 Applicants must be at least 18 years old.

 Based on the positive results thus far in our program, we believe that completion of the academy will result in the following:

 - Become advocates for the criminal justice system.

 - Gain a realistic perspective of police work and police officers, gain a more accurate view of the job and the media’s coverage with more skepticism.

 - The citizen will be more willing to work in partnership with their police department both in problem-solving and crime prevention.